Robert G. Hale

-Colonel Robert G. Hale, DDS (born 28 November 1956 in Baltimore, Maryland) is an oral and maxillofacial surgeon and former Commander of the US Army Dental and Trauma Research Detachment.
+Colonel Robert G. Hale (born 28 November 1956 in Baltimore, Maryland) is an oral and maxillofacial surgeon and former Commander of the US Army Dental and Trauma Research Detachment.
 Hale lectures worldwide on craniomaxillofacial battle injuries and regenerative medicine.
 He is a researcher and public advocate for the advancement and benefits of regenerative medicine.

 Education

-Hale completed his undergraduate studies at UCLA.
+Hale completed his undergraduate studies at UCLA in 1977.
 He earned his doctoral degree in 1981 and postdoctoral certificate in oral and maxillofacial surgery in 1989 at Emory University.
 Hale has held a teaching appointment at the UCLA School of Dentistry since 1990 and is a professor of Oral and Maxillofacial Surgery at the Uniformed Services University of Health Sciences in Bethesda, Maryland.

 Military career

 Robert G. Hale was commissioned in the US Army in 1977 upon completing his undergraduate degree.
 He served tours in Korea and Hawaii during his original period of active duty and in Kuwait/Iraq and Afghanistan from 2003 to 2005 when he was recalled to active duty after 9/11.
 In 2005, Hale left his private practice in Los Angeles to serve at Brooke Army Medical Center as Oral and Maxillofacial Surgery Residency Program Director and Chief of Oral and Maxillofacial Surgery.

-In 2016, Dr. Hale was featured in the book "Hurt: The Inspiring, Untold Story of Trauma Care" by Catherine Musemeche, MD.
+In 2016, Hale was featured in the book Hurt: The Inspiring, Untold Story of Trauma Care by Catherine Musemeche, MD.
 The book recounts the story of Dr. Hale operating on Todd Nelson while Hale was assigned to Brooke Army Medical Center.
 Todd Nelson was based in Kabul, Afghanistan as a senior logistics supervisor when he was severely injured in an explosion while on patrol.
 Hale was praised by Musemeche, who called him a "modern-day Gillies", referring to the "father of plastic surgery".

 From 2009 to 2014, Hale served as Commander of the US Army Dental and Trauma Research Detachment and Director of Craniomaxillofacial Research at the US Army Institute of Surgical Research in San Antonio.
 While in the Army, Hale recognized the need for advanced regenerative repair for extreme facial injuries.
 Among other avenues of inquiry, he engaged in research on “spray-on skin, ” a concept developed by Dr. Fiona Wood, in 2011.
 That same year Dr. Hale’s work with injured soldiers was featured in the Pulitzer Prize–winning Huffington Post article by David Wood, “Beyond The Battlefield: New Hope, But A Long and Painful Road, For Veterans Pulled From Death’s Grasp.”
 In December 2013 Hale was the focus of a New York Times article, “Healing Soldiers’ Most Exposed Wounds.”
 Hale's research was also a front page feature article in September 2014 Discover Magazine Issue: "New Hope for Soldiers Disfigured in War".
 After 32 years of service Colonel Hale retired from the Army in 2016.